thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocBreadcrumb = false

   # (Optional, default none) Set source repository location.
-Used for 'Edit this page' links.
+Used for 'Edit page' links.
   # You can also specify this parameter per page in front matter.
   geekdocRepo = "https://github.com/thegeeklab/hugo"

-  # (Optional, default none) Enable 'Edit this page' links.
+  # (Optional, default none) Enable 'Edit page' links.
 Requires 'GeekdocRepo' param
   # and path must point to 'content' directory of repo.
   # You can also specify this parameter per page in front matter.
   geekdocEditPath = "edit/main/exampleSite/content"